 - 4-6 oz. gluten-free pasta - I used Modern Table lentil spirals (use 4 oz. if you like more broth in your soup and up to 6 oz. if you prefer more pasta)

 - Freshly ground black pepper to taste

 - Heat olive oil in a soup pot over medium heat.
-Add carrot, celery, onion and garlic, and season with 1/4 teaspoon kosher salt.
+Add carrot, celery, onion and garlic, and season with salt to taste.
 Cook for 5-7 minutes until onion is translucent, stirring occasionally.
-For the oil-free option, add carrot, celery, onion, garlic, 1/4 teaspoon kosher salt and 1/4 cup wine to a soup pot.
+For the oil-free option, add carrot, celery, onion, garlic, salt to taste and 1/4 cup wine to a soup pot.
 Turn heat to medium and cook for approximately 7-8 minutes, stirring occasionally until onions are translucent and wine has evaporated.

 - Stir in broth, chickpeas, parsley and thyme, and bring to a boil.
 Once boiling, reduce heat to medium-high, and cook for 15 minutes.

 - Stir in pasta and cook for an additional 10 minutes on medium-high.

 - Stir in additional kosher salt and freshly ground black pepper to taste before serving.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.